 Step 2: Sign up and get the API keys

-Create a JSON formatted private key for the service account by clicking Create key
+Create a JSON-formatted private key for the service account by clicking the Create key.

-Step 4: Add a domain for your NLU Provider
+Step 3: Add a domain for the 3rd-party NLU provider

-Import your intents and entities or add them later manually before Step 5.
+You can import the intents and entities, or manually add them later but before proceeding to step 5.

 Step 5: Train the domain

-Once training is completed, you can start testing with the modal version in the intent tester.
+Once training is completed, you can use the intent tester to start testing with the model version.